RyAlao/Portfolio-GIS/README.md

-A repository containing several map created in ArcGIS to assist in completing spatial analysis projects.
+A repository containing several maps created in ArcGIS to assist in completing spatial analysis projects.